mahmoudgamie/reactnd-neighborhood-map/README.md

 2- Places-list shown on a side-menu with filtering criteria 3- Animated markers
-4- Application is responsive, and works across different devices
+4- Application is responsive, and works across different devices 5- Application is available offline in producion mode, not in development mode, to run the production mode, run the below command:
+`npm run build`

 ## Functions